-Loyola Medicine psychiatrist Angelos Halaris, MD, PhD, presented the study at the V International Congress of Psychiatry and Neuroscience in Athens, Greece.
-Dr. Halaris is a professor in the Department of Psychiatry and Neuroscience of Behavior of the University of Loyola at the Chicago Medical School Stritch.
+When given to the severely depressed patients, arthritis drug Celebrex (celecoxib) drastically increased the effectiveness of the antidepressant medications, according to a Loyola study.
+It was reported by a leading Loyola Medicine psychiatrist Angelos Halaris, who presented the research at the V International Congress of Psychiatry and Neuroscience in Athens (Greece).
+Dr. Angelos Halaris is a professor in the Department of Psychiatry and Neuroscience of Behavior of the University of Loyola at the Chicago Medical School.

-Seventy-eight percent of patients in the Celecoxib group experienced a reduction of at least 50 percent in their depression scores, with 63 percent reporting that their depression had completely disappeared.
-In comparison, only 45 percent of the placebo group reported a reduction of 50 percent or more in depression, with only 10 percent of reports of their depression fully eradicated.
+Seventy-eight percent of patients in the Celecoxib group experienced a reduction of at least 50 percent in their depression scores, with 63 percent reporting that their depression had disappeared entirely.
+In comparison, only 45 percent of the placebo group reported a reduction of 50 percent or more in depression, with only 10 percent reported that their depression was fully eradicated.

-It typically takes four to six weeks before an antidepressant starts working.
-In the Loyola study, patients taking celecoxib began to see benefit from their antidepressant in one week.
+It typically takes four to six weeks before any antidepressant starts working.
+In the Loyola study, patients on Celecoxib began to see benefits from their antidepressant in one week.
 Fifty-five patients completed the study: 31 in the Lexapro plus Celecoxib group and 24 in the Lexapro plus placebo group.

-Previous studies have found that depression revs up the immune system, resulting in chronic inflammation.
-This inflammatory response affects the normal balance of chemical messengers in the brain called neurotransmitters.
-Inflammation hinders the function of antidepressants that are designed to restore normal chemical balance.
+Previous studies have found that depression disrupts the immune system causing chronic inflammation.
+This inflammatory response alters the normal balance of chemical messengers in the brain called neurotransmitters.
+Inflammation hinders the function of antidepressants designed to restore normal chemical balance.
 By combating inflammation, Celecoxib appears to make antidepressants more effective, Halaris said.

-Celecoxib is used to treat pain, redness, inflammation, and inflammation of arthritis.
+Celecoxib is used to treat pain, redness, inflammation, and arthritis.
 It can also handle acute pain and menstrual cramps.
-By itself, it does not treat depression.
+It does not address depression by itself.

 The study findings support the hypothesis that inflammation plays a critical role in depression.
-Reducing inflammation with a drug such as celecoxib “reverses treatment resistance and improves overall antidepressant response,” Dr. Halaris wrote in the study.
-“Such intervention, if implemented relatively early in the course of the disease, can stop the neuroprogressive course of bipolar disorder.”
+Reducing inflammation with a drug such as Celecoxib “reverses treatment resistance and improves overall antidepressant response,” Dr. Halaris wrote in the study.
+“Such treatments, if implemented relatively early in the course of the disease, can stop the neuroprogressive course of bipolar disorder.”

-Dr. Halaris’s study, “Controlling Inflammation Invests Resistance to Treatment in Bipolar Depression,” was presented at the International Congress of Psychiatry and the Neuroscience meeting from 6 to 9 October.
+Dr. Halaris’s study “Controlling Inflammation Invests Resistance to Treatment in Bipolar Depression” was presented at the International Congress of Psychiatry and the Neuroscience meeting.